Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 - In 47 games this season, Dallas and its opponent have combined for more than 5.5 goals.

-- The Stars have gone 19-7 this season when listed as a moneyline favorite.
+- The Stars have gone 19-7 this season when favored on the moneyline.

-- The Kraken have been an underdog in 23 games this season, with nine upset wins (39.1%).
+- The Kraken have claimed an upset victory in nine, or 39.1%, of the 23 games they have played as an underdog this season.

 Stars Player Props